NCEAS/sasap-training/content/events/open-science-for-salmon/index.md

 how heterogeneous data can be cleaned, integrated, and documented through workflows written in RMarkdown.
-After an overview of the use of RMarkdown for literate analysis, we will dive into critical topics in data science, including version control, data modleing, cleaning, and integration, and then data visualization both for publications and the web.
+After an overview of the use of RMarkdown for literate analysis, we will dive into critical topics in data science, including version control, data modeleing, cleaning, and integration, and then data visualization both for publications and the web.

 ## Prerequisites and Topics: